 Friday, January 27, 2017

-Once again, the St. Paul Pioneers -- winners of seven consevutive NEFL crowns -- are searching for players with the talent, the drive and the character to be champions.
+Once again, the St. Paul Pioneers -- winners of seven consecutive NEFL crowns -- are searching for players with the talent, the drive and the character to be champions.
 We are looking for outstanding players at ALL position groups.
 We are one of the best amateur football teams in the nation because each year we are joined by new players whose talents and contributions make us stronger.
 Will that be you this year?
 Join us under the bubble at Concordia University-St. Paul's Sea Foam Stadium.
-Registration begins at 2:30 p.m.
+Registration begins at 4:30 p.m.
 Cost to try out for new players is $20.
-Players who finished the 2016 season on the Pioneers roster will be admitted free.
+Players who finished the 2016 season on the Pioneers roster and those who attended the January 7 tryout will be admitted free.
 Wear workout clothes and football shoes.
 You will be tested in a number of football specific drills.
 We hope to see you there!

 Pioneers tab Hjelm as new offensive line coach Erik Hjelm, an original Pioneer stalwart of the team’s first offensive line, will be St. Paul’s offensive line coach in 2017.
 A graduate of Roseville’s Alexander Ramsey High School and Anoka Ramsey Community College, Hjelm brings years of playing and coaching experience – and more than a bit of a snarl – to the Pioneers’ staff.
 Besides playing during the Pioneers inaugural season in 2002, Hjelm also played and coached with the former Oakdale Outlaws.
 For the past eight years, he has coached in the St. Francis school district and also coached in Roseville.
 Erik, a master plumber, brings intensity and attention to detail to his weekly work with the Pioneers’ offensive linemen and is tasked with molding several experienced players with a group of promising youngsters.
 Welcome home, Erik.